MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagnextsendacct-canonical-property.md

 ## Remarks

 The format of this property is implementation dependent.
-This property can be used by the client to determine which server to direct the e-mail to, but is optional and the value has no meaning to the server.
+This property can be used by the client to determine which server to direct the email to, but is optional and the value has no meaning to the server.

 ## Related resources